metio/yosql/yosql-website/content/sql/structure.md

 tags:
   - repositories
   - files
+  - structure
 ---

 In order to call your SQL statement, a Java class must be created that contains methods for each of your statements. `YoSQL` will try to detect which repository your SQL statements will end up in.
-Based on the `inputBaseDirectory` (TODO: link) configuration option, your project structure could look like this:
+Based on the [inputBaseDirectory](../../configuration/files/inputBaseDirectory/) configuration option, your project structure could look like this:

 ```
 <inputBaseDirectory>/